tinwer-group/mahtanar/README.md

 ## Getting Started

-While *in theory* it's possible to connect the Mahtanar board to your heat pump equipment and *then* provision it, this can make troubleshooting more difficult so it's recommended that at least for your first device you provision it while it's connected just over USB and connect it to your heat pump after it's all set up.
+While *in theory* it's possible to connect the Mahtanar board to your heat pump equipment and *then* provision it, this can make troubleshooting more difficult so it's recommended that at least for your first device you provision it while it's connected/powered over USB and connect it to your heat pump after it's all set up.

 #### Prerequisites: